A Dark Traveling: Plot summary

 Becky arrives later through her own magical means of travel to bands.
 Through sorceress to sorceress communication with Agatha, Becky discovers that the darkbanders are jamming the lightbanders' transcomp on the battlefield with a special transmitter so that lightbander reinforcements can not pour in from their transcomps.
 Agatha is involved in a psychic battle with a darkbander sorcerer named Crow.

 The children decide to go with Becky to the darkbander's camp and destroy the transmitter.
 They arrive in a wood at the edge of the camp.
 They identify a tent that they think houses the jamming transmitter.
 Through a spell Becky is able to make them invisible so that the darklanders in the camp can not see them.
 They reach the tent and although Becky senses danger, they enter.
 Crow, the blackbander sorcerer, confronts them in the tent.
 He disables Barry and focuses his attention on Becky, who engages him in psychic combat.
 Although the sorcerer is able to slow him down, James manages to push the transmitter off its table and break it.
 Uncle George follows the children and, in werewolf form, bounds into the tent and kills the sorcerer.

 Without the jamming of their transcomp, the lightbanders bring in their reinforcements and eke out a victory.
-However, the margin of victory to so minute and of such world-changing significance a new darkbander world is created in which the darkbanders prevail.
+However, the margin of victory to so minute and of such world-changing significance that a new darkbander world is created in which the darkbanders prevail.
 The children find Tom and Agatha.
 Tom is wounded superficially.
 They return to their Earth realizing that the darkbanders will have to be fought again and again.

 Literary discussion

 Prose poetry

-Zelazny has been lauded as a prose poet, a writer who uses poetic elements such as form, image, structure, alliteration, internal rhyme and metaphor.
-James' transformation into a werewolf for the first time is a good example of this style:
+Zelazny has been praised as a prose poet – a writer who uses poetic elements such as form, image, structure, alliteration, internal rhyme and metaphor.
+James' transformation into a werewolf for the first time is an example of this style: